animator/learn-python/README.md

 # Interactive Mode

-In this section, we will execute some basic Python statements and interact with the Python shell.
+Let us execute some basic Python statements and interact with the Python shell.

 ## Launching the Python Shell